BriskenFinancials/use-case-template/cards/UC10000426-L-02-activate-sap-mbc-in-customers-sap-environment.md

 ## Outcome

-You will be able to confidently Engage with the customers it team to schedule the activation of sap mbc in their environment. accelerating progress and improving project alignment
+This enables you to engage with the customers it team to schedule the activation of SAP MBC in their environment

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-02-bottom.png)